 - APRs: 5.07% to 8.99% variable rate; 5.80% to 9.75% fixed rate

-- Application deadline: You must be enrolled in a D.D.S. or D.M.D. dental school program to apply.
+- Eligibility: You must be enrolled in a D.D.S. or D.M.D. dental school program to apply.

 - Flexible repayment terms: You have a choice of loan repayment terms while many other lenders offer you only one option for how long you can take to repay your dental school loans.